AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/basic-analytics.md

 ## Marketing Spend table

 When analyzing your marketing spend, you can include Facebook, Google AdWords, or other sources in your analyses.
-If you have multiple marketing spend sources, contact our [Magento Services Team](https://magento.com/services) for help setting up a consolidated table for your marketing campaigns.
+If you have multiple marketing spend sources, contact our [Services Team](https://magento.com/services) for help setting up a consolidated table for your marketing campaigns.

 **Dimensions**